benmarwick/Interactive_PCA_Explorer/readme.md

 ## How to use

 Start on the first (left-most) tab to upload/validate your count and metadata files, then click on each tab, in order from left to right, to see the results.

+### Input data

+This tool requires two input files:

+#### Count Matrix

+This is a matrix of counts/expression values where the rows are genes/features and the columns are samples.
+The names of the columns are the sample names and they must correspond to the row names of the metadata (described below).
+The format is similar to what would be accepted for the 'expr' slot of a [Bioconductor ExpressionSet](http://www.bioconductor.org/packages/release/bioc/vignettes/Biobase/inst/doc/ExpressionSetIntroduction.pdf).
+Here is an [example count matrix](www/GSE81741.counts.tsv).

+#### Metadata

+This file should contain one row per sample and have columns that indicate properties of interest.
+These will be the variables by which the PCA plots can be colored.
+The format is similar to what would be accepted for the 'phenoData' slot of a [Bioconductor ExpressionSet](http://www.bioconductor.org/packages/release/bioc/vignettes/Biobase/inst/doc/ExpressionSetIntroduction.pdf).
+Here is an [example metadata file](www/GSE81741.metadata.tsv).

 ## Feedback, contributing, etc.